Part 1. iOS 12 Update Problems: Update Failed

 FEEDBACK FROM TWITTER

 - Force restart iPhone: If your iPhone’s screen isn’t responding at all, then try to force restart it by applying the right key combinations.
-Once the phone is restarted, chances are that its touchscreen would also start working.
+Once the iPhone is restarted, chances are that its touchscreen would also start working.